 Tonight I am coming to you from my holidays.
-I am on holidays here in the Victoria area of British Columbia.
+I am on holiday here in the Victoria area of British Columbia.

 My wife just put the kids to sleep and I just headed outside to a local park to do this quick video.
 What I wanted to chat about was a Tweak to the Common Hip Flexor Stretch.

-A common stretch that people end up doing and how I end up tweaking it in order to get more out of that stretch is called the 90/90 Hip Flexor Stretch.
+A common stretch that people end up doing and how I end up tweaking it to get more out of that stretch is called the 90/90 Hip Flexor Stretch.

-It is when you kneel down and the back leg, ankle, knee and hip are at 90 degrees and the front leg, ankle, knee and hip are at 90 as well.
+It is when you kneel and the back leg, ankle, knee, and hip are at 90 degrees, and the front leg, ankle, knee, and hip are at 90 as well.

-That ends up to be the starting position that I want and what I will do is bracing the abdominal area in order to prevent any change in the curvature in my low back.
+That ends up being the starting position that I want and what I will do is brace the abdominal area to prevent any change in the curvature of my low back.

 The curvature in my low back stays the same.
-It locks down my pelvis and it allows me to get better stretch specifically through rectus femoris or the most superficial quadriceps muscle.
-Starting off with bracing through my stomach, then contracting my glute and then bringing my hips forward and I am looking at getting that stretch in rectus femoris.
+It locks down my pelvis and it allows me to get better stretch specifically through the rectus femoris or the most superficial quadriceps muscle.
+Starting with bracing through my stomach, then contracting my glute, and then bringing my hips forward and I am looking at getting that stretch in the rectus femoris.

-What I will get them to do is to internally rotate or to bring that heel out and then go into the stretch and they will end up feeling a greater intensity in that stretch and the stretch ends up moving more to that outer side or the lateral side so hitting more vastus lateralis, iliotibial band, and tensor fasciae latae.
+What I will get them to do is to internally rotate or to bring that heel out and then go into the stretch and they will end up feeling a greater intensity in that stretch and the stretch ends up moving more to that outer side of the lateral side so hitting more vastus lateralis, iliotibial band, and tensor fasciae late.

 Give that a go the next time you do a 90/90 hip flexor stretch.
 A lot of times you just end up moving into that easy position that normal position and then going into the stretch.

-One other tweak you can do is bring that heel out in during the stretch or even sometimes bringing that heel in when doing that stretch because sometimes that will move the stretch more into the vastus medialis and that adductor muscles.
+One other tweak you can do is bring that heel out during the stretch or even sometimes bring that heel in when doing that stretch because sometimes that will move the stretch more into the vast medialis and that adductor muscles.

-And if I bring that heel out, I end up having more of that vastus lateralis, rectus femoris, IT band, and tensor fasciae latae.
+And if I bring that heel out, I end up having more of that vast lateralis, rectus femoris, IT band, and tensor fasciae late.

-Next time you end up doing that 90/90 hip flexor stretch think about that tweaking it when it comes to bringing that heel in and bringing that heel out in order to target different areas in that hip that could end up being tight when it comes to your hip flexors.
+Next time you end up doing that 90/90 hip flexor stretch thinks about tweaking it when it comes to bringing that heel in and bringing that heel out to target different areas in that hip that could end up being tight when it comes to your hip flexors.

 If you are looking for a program to help you with your tight hip flexors, you can take a look at the program that I called Fixing Tight Hip Flexors.